pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 Optional:

 - `default_subject_attribute` (String) Default subject attribute to use for audit logging when validating the access token.
-Blank value means to use USER_KEY attribute value after grant lookup.
+Blank value means to use `USER_KEY` attribute value after grant lookup.

 Read-Only:

 - `core_attributes` (Attributes Set) A list of core token attributes that are associated with the access token management plugin type.
-This field is read-only and is ignored on POST/PUT. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))
+This field is read-only. (see [below for nested schema](#nestedatt--attribute_contract--core_attributes))

 <a id="nestedatt--attribute_contract--extended_attributes"></a>
 ### Nested Schema for `attribute_contract.extended_attributes`